quintel/documentation/docs/main/hydrogen.md

 1. Steam methane reforming (SMR)
 2. Steam methane reforming with CCS
 3. Biomass gasification
+4. Biomass gasifiction with CCS
-4. Dedicated H<sub>2</sub> production by offshore wind farms
+5. Dedicated H<sub>2</sub> production by offshore wind farms
-5. Dedicated H<sub>2</sub> production by solar PV farms
+6. Dedicated H<sub>2</sub> production by solar PV farms
-6. H2 production from excess electricity
+7. H2 production from excess electricity
-7. Import from abroad
+8. Import from abroad

-The first three production routes, SMR, SMR + CCS and biomass gasification are mature technologies that are used all over the world.
+SMR biomass gasification are mature technologies that are used all over the world.
 In the ETM it is assumed that these technologies have a flat production profile, i.e. they produce a constant amount of hydrogen throughout the year.

 Options 4 and 5, dedicated wind and solar farms are renewable energy plants, built solely for hydrogen production, that turn renewable electricity directly into hydrogen using electrolysis.
 To date such dedicated plants are not (yet) used at a large scale.
 The production profile is determined by solar and wind weather curves.